Understanding Data Classification

 USB drives / hard drives Return to IT for certified destruction

-Emails with sensitive data Don’t forward unnecessarily; delete from Sent and Deleted folders
+Emails with sensitive data Don’t forward without reason; delete from Sent and Deleted folders

 Do you know where your sensitive data lives?